albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 ---

 # What is a Docker image?

 - A **read-only** filesystem that contains

-  - operating system
+  - An operating system
-  - programs needed by the application (e.g. Java Runtime Environment)
+  - The programs needed by the application (e.g. Java Runtime Environment)
-  - application executable, its dependencies, and configuration
+  - The application executable, its dependencies, and configuration

 - **Immutable** (cannot be modified once built)

-.conclusion[➤ New image gets created **every time** a new version of our application is dockerized]
+  .conclusion[➤ New image gets created every time a new version of our application is dockerized]

+[//]: # (A Docker image is a file system with all the programs already install and all the files you need saved in the location you need them)
-[//]: # (This is a good time to introduce dive, a tool for inspecting a docker image)
+[//]: # (This is a good time to introduce dive, a tool for inspecting a Docker image)

 ---

 # Demo 2

-Overview of `dive` (OS tool for exploring a docker image)
+Overview of `dive`, a tool for exploring a Docker image and its contents

-[//]: # (shows Docker image contents broken down by layer, we will show you later how to make use of it)
+[//]: # (Shows Docker image contents broken down by layer, we will show you later how to make use of it)

 ---

 # How is a Docker image created?

-- By building a _Dockerfile_ :
+- By building a _Dockerfile_:

   ```bash
   $ docker build . -t boot-fat-jar:local